AchieveGoals/lxc_40_container_usage/README.md

 ## Purpose

-I wanted to have reference bash commands to launch both Ubuntu and Alma Linux 9 LXC 4.0 Containers and I wanted to the use the 'lxc' command line interface to LXD.
+I wanted to have reference bash commands to launch both Ubuntu and Alma Linux 9 LXC 4.0 Containers and I wanted to use the 'lxc' command line interface to LXD 4.0.

 12.01.2022  On Ubuntu Linux labtop, I installed latest lxc, lxd and zfsutils-linux packages.